All Episodes

 He's going to suffocate all of us with taxes beyond anything we have ever seen.

-And oh, by the way, he might just lose the war, where we won't even have the luxury of sitting here talking about the job that we can't find because our houses are surrounded in plastic and duct tape.
+And oh, by the way, he might just lose the war where we won't even have the luxury of sitting here talking about the job that we can't find because our houses are surrounded in plastic and duct tape.

 So once you hit him with that, let me know how it works out.

-Uh well, I may have stunder.
+I may have stunder.

-I've stunned with my clarity.
+I've stunder with my clarity.

 Sorry.

-I never want to I never want to have callers actually pass out in the midst of something I'm saying to them.
+I never want to have callers actually pass out in the midst of something I'm saying to them.

-So let's see what happens next up in Mathis Vineyard, up to the great Commonwealth of Massachusetts.
+So let's see what happens next up in Mathis Vineyard up to the great Commonwealth of Massachusetts.

 Hello, Joe.

-Mark Davis, filling in for rush, perhaps for the last time.
+Mark Davis, filling in for Rush, perhaps for the last time.

 How are you, sir?